sea212/QuantumRisc-VM-Build-Tools/documentation/source/direct_usage_of_the_scripts.rst

 The default behaviour (in case *-t* was not specified) is to pull the default branch.
 Before using the *stable* option, be sure to check whether the repository stopped to use tags at some point in time.
 If this is the case, the script will pull and use an outdated version, because it does not check timestamps.
 If no tags are found, the default branch is used.

-The scripts only build the tools by default.
+The scripts only builds the tools by default.
 To also install them (using the default path specified in the tool itself), execute the script with the *-i* flag.
-There is currently no way to specify the installation path by using the scripts supplied with this project.
-A workaround would be to set environment variables used by the tools own build scripts.
+The *-i* flag takes one parameter, which is used to specify the install path.
+Set it to default to use the default install path preconfigured within the tool in question.

 The last default flag is the *-c* flag, which deletes all files after the tool has been successfully installed.
 It is only relevant if the *-i* flag is supplied at the same invocation.
 Otherwise a tool that was build but not installed would be removed, which is obviously pointless because it is equivalent to no changes at all.